IBM/ansible-power-aix-sap/docs/docsite/rst/save_dir.rst

 Role save_dir
 ==============

 The role save_dir can be used to save the content of a given directory.
 Currently the role supports saving SAP work directories, such as /usr/sap/``sid``/``instance``/work.
 The content of the selected directory is compressed with the tar utility and saved to a directory that is specified through an input parameter.
-The compressed archive will not include core files and soft links.
+The compressed archive will not include core files.

 To protect the resulting output files from being overwritten, names consisting of the following components will be generated: